vdmitriyev/blog/README.md

 ### (Github Actions) personal configurations

-Create a Github secret tokens for:
+Create a Github "Secret and variables" tokens for:

 * GOOGLE_ANALYTICS